hashicorp/learn-terraform-aft-account-customizations/README.md

 Sample #1 - Using AWS CLI to query for resources, save to a variable, and then pass to a script.
-In the example below, all running instances are queried, stopped, and started using AWS CLI and custom Python scritpts.
+In the example below, all running instances are queried, stopped, and started using AWS CLI and custom Python scripts.

 ```
 instances=$(aws ec2 describe-instances --filters "Name=instance-state-name,Values=running")